Introduction

 • Producers must also ensure that their Primary Platform’s exclusive rights are maintained (these may be anywhere from 2 weeks of exclusive use through to 1 year, depending on the contract).

-One way we have immediately responded to the fast changing environment is by introducing a new Digital Signatures Policy.
-This policy allows us to continue our work processing contracts during the Covid-19 Level 2 and above period, without the need for physical paperwork.
+One way we immediately responded to the fast changing environment was by introducing a new Digital Signatures Policy.
+This policy allowed us to continue our work processing contracts during the Covid-19 Level 2 and above period, without the need for physical paperwork, and continues.

 For information on the government's response to Covid-19 .
 There is a huge amount of information here.